Unilever: Trade in the occupied Palestinian Territories

 In July 2021, Ben & Jerry's announced plans to end sales in Occupied Palestinian Territory, within which Israeli settlements are considered illegal under international law, while continuing sales in other parts of Israel.
 Prior to the release of the statement, Unilever had clashed with Ben & Jerry's independent board of directors, which had not wanted to comment on the continuation of sales in other parts of Israel, as this required board approval.
 Board chair Anuradha Mittal said the board had resolved to end sales in Israeli settlements in July 2020, but the CEO, Matthew McCarthy, appointed by Unilever in 2018, "never operationalized" the resolution.

 It has also been suggested that the decision — while not technically a boycott, given the lack of legal recognition of the Palestinian Territories as a formal part of Israel under Israeli law — may run foul of anti-boycott laws in a number of US states.
 On 3 August 2021, governor of Florida Ron DeSantis announced that he had placed Unilever on a list of "Scrutinized Companies that Boycott Israel" as a result of Ben & Jerry's decision to "engage in the BDS movement".
 On 9 September, the State of Arizona committed to totally divest from Unilever by 21 September.
 On 14 September, the State of New Jersey also gave Unilever 90 days' notice of divestment action.
 Other states, including New York and Illinois, took similar steps against Unilever.

 In June 2022, Unilever announced that it had sold its Ben & Jerry's division in Israel to American Quality Products, the company that has the exclusive licence to sell Ben & Jerry's products in Israel and the Palestinian territories.
 The sale of the division to American Quality Products allows it to continue to sell Ben & Jerry's products in Israel and the Palestinian territories.
 Later that day, Ben & Jerry's tweeted that it disagreed with its parent company's decision and that the "arrangement means Ben & Jerry's in Israel will be owned and operated by AQP. [...]
 We continue to believe it is inconsistent with Ben & Jerry's values for our ice cream to be sold in the Occupied Palestinian Territory."

+In 2024, Ben & Jerry's started legal action against Unilever, accusing its parent company of trying to block their statements in support of Palestinian human rights by threatening to dismantle the Ben & Jerry's board and sue its directors.
+In October 2025, Ben & Jerry's co-founder Ben Cohen claimed that Unilever had blocked the company from developing a new watermelon flavour in support of Palestine.
+Cohen called Unilever's actions a "corporate attack on free speech" despite the flavour being approved by Ben & Jerry's independent board.
+Ben & Jerry's was divested by Unilever as part of its TMICC divestment in late 2025.